nycu-ucr/L25GC/README.md

 ## [Section 4] Expirement
-In this section, we reveal how to reproduce four major experiments in our paper.
+In this section, we demonstrate how to reproduce three major experiments in our paper.
-* Experiment 1: Test total control plane latency for different UE events
+* Experiment 1: Test control plane latency for different UE events
 * Experiment 2: Test latency of single control plane message between UPF/SMF
-* Experiment 3: Test UL & DL throughput
+* Experiment 3: Test uplink (UL) and downlink (DL) throughput
-* Experiment 4: PDR lookup comparison

-### <font color="ff0000"> Experiment 1: Test total control plane latency for different UE events</font>
+### <font color="ff0000"> Experiment 1: Test control plane latency for different UE events</font>
 In this experiment, we compare the L^2^5GC and the free5GC in terms of latency.
-Specifically, we have tested these two modules for UE registration, establishment, N2 handover, and paging.
-The steps that we show in the following instruction follow the order as below:
+Specifically, we have tested the L^2^5GC and the free5GC for UE registration, establishment, N2 handover, and paging.
+The steps that we will show follow the order below:
 - free5GC
     * UE-Registration & Establishment
     * N2 handover